Unreal Engine 5: Reception

 Unreal Engine 5 has been credited with allowing developers to create games using higher fidelity assets via Nanite with more realistic lighting via Lumen.
-Gaming outlets credited UE5 for its use in multiple games from 2023 to 2025 including Black Myth: Wukong, Remnant 2, Senua's Saga: Hellblade II and Avowed.
+Gaming outlets credited UE5 for its use in multiple games from 2023 to 2025 including Black Myth: Wukong, ARC Raiders, Remnant 2, Senua's Saga: Hellblade II and Avowed.
 It has also been praised for allowing smaller independent and AA developers to achieve similar levels of graphical fidelity as larger studios.
-For example, Sandfall Interactive's debut title Clair Obscur: Expedition 33 utilized many features like Lumen, Nanite and MetaHuman, to assist in keeping the development process more focused on the elements that would have the most impact on the player experience.
+For example, Sandfall Interactive's debut title and 2025 Game of the Year Clair Obscur: Expedition 33 utilized many features like Lumen, Nanite and MetaHuman, to assist in keeping the development process more focused on the elements that would have the most impact on the player experience.

-The engine has been blamed for certain types of performance issues, namely shader compilation stutter and traversal stutter – frame-time jumps that occur when a player's actions cause more entities to load into the game, although not all UE5 games display these issues to the same degree.
+The engine has been blamed for certain types of performance issues, namely shader compilation stutter and traversal stutter—frame-time jumps that occur when a player's actions cause more entities to load into the game, although not all UE5 games display these issues to the same degree.
 Additionally, the use of temporal anti-aliasing, which is enabled by default, can in some cases lead to blur.
 Epic Games has acknowledged the shader compilation issue and has created a new system to better identify which shaders to precompile.
 CD Projekt, meanwhile, is working on a custom system that improves entity loading for The Witcher IV, parts of which may be upstreamed to Unreal Engine itself.

 Licensing

 Unreal Engine 5 retains the royalty model started with Unreal Engine 4, with developers returning 5% of gross revenues to Epic Games, although this fee is waived for sales made through the Epic Games Store (EGS).
 Further, Epic announced alongside Unreal Engine 5 that they will not take any fee from games using any version of Unreal Engine for the first in gross revenue, retroactive to January 1, 2020.
 In October 2024, Epic lowered royalties to 3.5% on sales of games outside EGS if they list the game on EGS as well.
 The source code for Unreal Engine 5 is available on GitHub.

-Epic unveiled per-seat licensing of the Unreal Engine, starting in April 2024, for its runtime use with non-gaming applications such as in film and television production if their revenues exceed $1 million, with each seat costing $1850/year.
+Epic unveiled per-seat licensing of the Unreal Engine, starting in April 2024, for its runtime use with non-gaming applications such as in film and television production if their revenues exceed $1 million, with each seat costing $1,850 per year.